Caldicot School: 2002-present day

 A £2 million science block was opened in July 2002 which housed four laboratories.
 The block was connected to the science block in Castle School building.

 In September 2002 Mrs. S. Gwyer-Roberts became Head Teacher after the retirement of Mr. J. Norwood.

 By the 2000s the school's four teaching buildings were becoming dilapidated and unfit for purpose so a new building was planned.
 The new build was a result of the Welsh Government's 21st Century Schools & Education Capital Programme.
 It was scheduled to cost £31million, which then rose to £34.9 million, but at the time of completion it was said to have cost a total of £36.5 million.

 In February 2014 a plan to sell four acres of the school's playing field was approved to supermarket chain ASDA, generating £4 million towards the building of the new school.
 The rest of the money needed for the new build was paid for by Monmouthsire County Council and the Welsh Government.

 In early 2016 the Technology Department's building, the 'Tech Block' along with the 'Learning Centre' were knocked down to make-way for the new build.
 Until the new build's completion, the Technology Department and Learning Centre were housed in temporary buildings on the school's site.

 On Monday 11 September 2017 the new build opened.
 The three floor new building has capacity for 1,500 students and houses all subject departments under one roof, as opposed to the previous four main blocks which served the school.

+In autumn 2023, teachers at the school went on strike due to pupil behaviour.
+Teachers also issued a blacklist of pupils they refused to teach.
+This resulted in Alun Ebenezer becoming acting headteacher in June 2024.
+Ebenezer introduced stricter measures to control the behaviour and in January 2025, it was reported that Caldicot pupils were 'safer and happier'.
+The acting headteacher featured on BBC News after being dubbed as the 'head from hell', explaining his approach.